CS3219-AY2324S1/ay2324s1-course-assessment-g12/README.md

 ## `docker-compose up`
 Execute the command to build, (re)create, start, and attach to a container for the rabbitMQ service.

+## Go to http://localhost:15672 to check whether the service is started.
+Enter guest::guest as the default username and password.
+You should be able to see the rabbitMQ UI management.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).